Red River Colony: Rising colony

-Red River Resistance
+Red River Rebellion

-American Annexation Plans
+American annexation plans

 American expansionists became heavily interested in the economic potential the territory of the Red River Colony possessed.
 The ideal soil, climate and socio-economic potential of the area convinced many Americans that they needed to make the territory part of the United States.
 The result ended up being an annexation proposal of Red River in 1870, in order to convert it into land that American settlers could use for economic purposes.
 Due to the outbreak of the Red River Rebellion, the American annexationists hoped to take advantage of the disruption caused by these political conflicts and present themselves in the forefront as the ideal leaders of the Red River land.
 The annexation was led by Minnesota senator Alexander Ramsey, and was backed by Zachariah Chandler and Jacob M. Howard- who were both senators of Michigan and represented Detroit merchants.
 They all shared the same economic vision for the annexation: Ramsey believed that the Red River valley would serve as an important commercial adjunct for his state, while Chandler and Howard believed that annexing the Red River would benefit their Great Lakes Trade.
 This was done under the belief it would help them in their attempts to colonize the region, as it prevented the Canadian government from establishing sovereignty over the area.
 A notable example would be James W. Taylor: he was an American special agent and Winnipeg consul who used his political power to shape the destiny of the valley, which called for the removal of all English-Canadian influence.

 The Canadian government, however, did not allow these attempts at U.S. expansionism to succeed.